 And the name?
 Well, Tom’s brother has this washing machine that has three load sizes: small, medium and super plus.
 We’ve been amused that it skips large altogether and goes straight to super plus, so anything that is particularly good, we deem “super plus.”

 Holly is a metadata librarian in Philadelphia, where her job entails making research content discoverable and shareable.
 Until moving to Philadelphia in September 2011, she lived her entire life in Long Beach, California, except for a year working in Taiwan, international studies in Norway and Prague, and a brief stint in Scottsdale, Arizona.
 She has also traveled in Italy, New Zealand, Québec, and Iceland.
 While living in California, Holly was a frequent visitor to the wineries of the central coast, particularly in Santa Barbara and San Luis Obispo counties.
 In addition to her affection for wine, she has also trained as a beer judge, and is enjoying learning more about classic cocktails.
+Her latest hobby is making cocktail bitters and other infusions.
 She embraces living in Philadelphia and all that the city has to offer.